jorisvink/kore/README.md

 Building Kore
 -------------
-Grab the [latest release](https://github.com/jorisvink/kore/releases/tag/2.0.0-release)  tarball or clone this repository.
-The master branch is considered to always be stable.
+Clone this repository.
+I highly recommend using master until the 3.0.0 release is tagged as the 2.x releases are outdated.
+The master branch is always stable.

 Requirements
 * openssl (1.0.2k+ or 1.1.0e+)